 I think that if what you want is the best experience for minimal effort, then definitely, the surf camp is worth it!

-Flights: Tom and I paid about £70pp for our flights with Norwegian.
+Flights: We paid about £70pp for our flights with Norwegian.
 Seriously, fly EVERYWHERE with Norwegian – it’s a budget airline but with a pleasant experience, a carry-on and a personal item, and FREE WIFI.

 Getting to Corralejo from the airport: We booked a shuttle bus, which cost about £10 (for two) each way.
 You can take the bus, but by the time you do that, you’re €5 poorer and it takes about 3x the time.
 Just pay the extra €2 and save yourself a headache.